Gabriel-Araujo/simple-react-datepicker/README.md

-"# A simple react datepicker"
+# A simple react datepicker